helgoboss/pointer_lock/README.md

 - We could probably replace the X11 functions `XGrabCursor` and `XWarpCursor` with the GTK counterparts.
 - For Wayland, we could use the Wayland-specific "pointer-constraints-unstable-v1" API in order to allow for a smoother pointer locking experience.
-A few preparations have been done already (see `pointer_lock_plugin.cc` file).
+A few experiments have been done already (see commit 9216f16aa188268e6 in which the experimental Wayland code was removed).
 However, the X11 implementation seems to work fine for now.